The Parkway Central Library: Part 1

 Liber Libere Omnibus, the library motto, translates as Free Books for All.

 There were close to 200 libraries in the city of Philadelphia in the 19th century.
 Most were specialized libraries (law, business, industry or medicine), academic libraries associated with a high school or university, subscription libraries like Ben Franklin’s Library Company of Philadelphia, or commercial libraries that rented out books.
-The Free Library of Philadelphia, the central building of which is in our neighborhood, was chartered in 1894 as the City’s first municipally-funded lending library open to all without cost to the individual patron.
-This article will briefly discuss some 19th century libraries that impacted our neighborhood or were folded into the Free Library system.
-It will then discuss the Parkway Central Library site and the building itself.
+The Free Library of Philadelphia, the central building of which is in our neighborhood, was chartered in 1891 as the City’s first municipally-funded lending library open to all without cost to the individual patron.

 Like many of the firsts in Philadelphia, Ben Franklin was responsible for the first public library here.
 In 1831 he enlisted 38 men to pay 40 shillings (about two pounds) as initiation and then contribute 10 shillings a year.
 This subscription library was incorporated in 1742 as the Library Company of Philadelphia, and still serves as a research library at 13th and Locust Streets.

 The Apprentices’ Library Company of Philadelphia, founded in 1820, billed itself as the first free circulating library in the city, and possibly the United States.
 It was a private library funded by businesses to improve the education of apprentices, those boys over the age of 14 who labored 60 hours a week or more in return for on-the-job training, meals, and lodging.
 In 1842 it broadened its patron base to include all genders and ages.
 All that was required was that children obtain the signature of a guarantor who would be responsible for damaged or lost items.
 It had short stays in various buildings, including the second story of Carpenters’ Hall and the first story of the former first Mint of the United States, but in 1841 settled for an almost 60-year stay in the Free Quakers Meeting House at 5th and Arch Streets.
-In 1897 it moved into the meeting house of the Spring Garden Unitarian Society in our near neighborhood, at Broad and Spring Garden, adjacent to the Spring Garden Institute, another technical training center.
-The new quarters were also very near Boys’ High School, the Girls’ High School, the Normal School, and the Central Manual Training School.
+In 1897 it moved into the meeting house of the Spring Garden Unitarian Society in our near neighborhood, at Broad and Spring Garden Streets, adjacent to the Spring Garden Institute, another technical training center.
+The new quarters were also near Boys’ High School, the Girls’ High School, the Normal School, and the Central Manual Training School.
 The new site also offered an opportunity to try open shelves, wherein patrons could directly access books on the shelves themselves.
 In the 1822 catalog, books were shelved solely by size: folio, quarto, octavo, etc. By 1842 they were cataloged by topic.
 The Dewey decimal system, published in 1876, became broadly adopted in the late 1800s.
 Like many early libraries, the accession of books of fiction was resisted as too diversionary, but by 1871 most of the circulated books were novels.
-The Apprentices’ Library became redundant after 1900 for three reasons: there were few apprentices; the Philadelphia Public Library opened branches in the Wagner Free Institute in 1892, the former Widener mansion in 1900, and four other locations; and in 1906 twenty-five Andrew Carnegie-funded libraries began popping up throughout the city, including in 1907 at 17th and Spring Garden Street.
-Of the 25 Carnegie libraries opened in Philadelphia between 1906 and 1930, 17 still function as libraries.
-Three have undergone conversion for other uses, and five have been razed (including ours, as described in our article here).
-You can get a quick summary of the architects of the 25 libraries at outside link here and see postcards of the 25 libraries on the outside link here.
+The Apprentices’ Library became redundant after 1900 for two reasons: there were fewer apprentices and there arose a robust Free Library system after 1891 as discussed below.
+But we are getting ahead of ourselves in this history.

 Apprentices’ Library which was in this building, rented from the Free Quakers, at the southwest corner of 5th and Arch Streets circa 1870.
 This building, still standing and back to being a meeting house for the Free Quakers, housed the Apprentices’ Library from 1841 to 1897.
 The books were curated to focus on the betterment of scientific skill.
 There were separate reading rooms for boys and girls.
 Photo credit here.